hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-toolkit-available-for-managing-hpe-data-services-cloud-console.md

 ![](/img/powershell-create-credentials-img.png)

+>Note: In the above example image, the application selected is FLEETSCALE(US West).
+Please take a look at the article [here](https://developer.hpe.com/blog/api-console-for-data-services-cloud-console) for the supported DSCC Application instance and the end-points for each DSCC regions.

 Once this has been created you will see a new screen that will show the Client_Id and Client_Secret.
 These will need to be recorded as once they are created and displayed to the user, there is no other way to retrieve them from the Cloud Console.

 ![](/img/powershell-credentials-created-img.png)